Advertising and Video Brief Templates

 Is there a call to action?

 How will the viewer interact with your video?
-If it’s a DRTV commercial are you including a toll-free number or URL?
+If it’s a DRTV commercial, are you including a toll-free number or URL?
 If you’re using interactive video, the CTA can be more involved and may lead to further user interactions.

 Are there mandatories

 Do you have to use a branded endframe or a specific typeface?
 They might feel like constraints, but a great creative team will find ways to get the best from your assets.
+If you have brand guidelines it’s a good idea to send them over with the video production brief.

 Please add a budget, even a ballpark

 Knowing a ballpark budget when creating ideas is very useful.
 It’s tempting to ask creatives to “ignore the budget and give me your best ideas”.
 They will, and every script will start with “open on a palm-fringed beach”.
+There’s a place to add your ball-park budget in our video brief template, please do add something, it will prevent a lot of wheel spinning.

 Trying to shoehorn those ideas into a realistic budget will lead to compromise and disappointment.
 Starting with a ballpark budget or budget ranges will mean you’ll receive the best ideas which will get the most from your budget.